matsdahlin/fellowship/README.md

 The backend in this application is a dotnet API written in C#, that scrapes the targeted site and returns the formatted data.

 The frontend is a static HTML page with vanilla CSS and JS.
+The architecture is intended to separate state and rendered HTML into manageable pieces.

 [Cypress](https://www.cypress.io/) is used as a testing framework.